Why build bespoke in place of WordPress, Shopify or Magento?

 Initial development times/costs

-This is a harder comparison to make because so much depends on the specifics of the project.
-We can install WordPress with WooCommerce and a default theme in under 10 minutes, but in reality that never happens.
+This is a harder comparison because so much depends on the project’s specifics.
+We can install WordPress with WooCommerce and a default theme in under 10 minutes, but that never happens.

-Frontend HTML, CSS and Javascript would be created to match the designs and this would then be integrated with the chosen CMS.
+Frontend HTML, CSS and Javascript would be created to match the designs and then integrated with the chosen CMS.

-You could try and shoehorn your design into a free or paid-for theme, or even skip design completely and rebadge an off-the-shelf template, but in our experience, most of our clients want to at least have their own unique design solution.
+You could try and shoehorn your design into a free or paid-for theme or even skip design completely and rebadge an off-the-shelf template, but in our experience, most of our clients want to have their own unique design solution at least.

-With this in mind, if you would like your website to look unique when compared to your competitors and wish for the CMS to work in a particular way, then a large chunk of your code will be bespoke regardless of what platform you choose.
+With this in mind, if you would like your website to look unique compared to your competitors and wish for the CMS to work in a particular way, then a large chunk of your code will be bespoke regardless of your platform.

 Ongoing development

 Adding new functionality depends on what tools are available.
-In some cases, a free or paid-for plugin or extension can be installed that fits the bill.
+Sometimes, a free or paid-for plugin or extension that fits the bill can be installed.
 However, we usually find that our clients’ needs are a little more complex.

-Our clients may be using a system that is geared towards rentals instead of sales, or they have an existing platform that they use for managing inventory which the website needs to integrate with.
+Our clients may use a system geared towards rentals instead of sales, or they have an existing platform for managing inventory, which the website needs to integrate.

-Bespoke plugins and extensions can be written, but have to fit into existing architecture and database structures.
+Bespoke plugins and extensions can be written but must fit into existing architecture and database structures.
 With off-the-shelf builds, we start with a much more streamlined application, so adding these new features can be much easier.

 Security

-Off-the-shelf templates often require software patches in order to close security holes.
-If the original theme developer – who is only contactable via email – decides to halt development at any time, the end-user is left with a website that will no longer be supported.
+Off-the-shelf templates often require software patches to close security holes.
+If the original theme developer – who is only contactable via email – decides to halt development anytime, the end-user is left with a website that will no longer be supported.

-This means that a website can soon become incompatible with newer versions of the chosen CMS and will become susceptible to attacks.
+This means a website can soon become incompatible with newer versions of the chosen CMS and become susceptible to attacks.
 A bespoke build avoids this situation.

-We do not use code from unknown developers that may have unwittingly created a potential backdoor for hackers.
-We also write most of our own plugins, only using 3rd-party solutions from reputable developers when it is absolutely necessary.
+We do not use code from unknown developers who may have unwittingly created a potential backdoor for hackers.
+We also write most of our plugins, only using 3rd-party solutions from reputable developers when necessary.